 Martin Ed Sheeran Signature Edition VS Little Martin LXK2

 If the price is too steep but you want something similar, the Martin LXK2 is a good pick.
-For about $200 less, you get the same general guitar but with slightly different details.
+For a few hundred less, you get the same general guitar but with slightly different details.
 Notable differences include the layered koa body and the absence of electronics.
 If you don’t need anything fancy, it’s a worthy competitor.
 Read my detailed review here.

 Pros & Cons

 Is all that information becoming a bit blurry?
 Let’s recap the essentials.

 - Easy playability for small hands

 It’s easy to see why they keep making additional editions.
 Martin Ed Sheeran Signature Edition guitars take the Little Martin format to new heights with their special features.
 Certainly one of the best guitars for small hands.

 - The inlay color